tkalmi/Flappy/README.md

 Implemented vertex array: Implemented VertexArray class + minor fix to Shader class -> onto making the actual game!
-Implemented level: Implemented Level (also into Main) + minor fixes to Shader, ShaderUtils and FileUtils Background renderable: Background image is visible when running the code
+Implemented level: Implemented Level (also into Main) + minor fixes to Shader, ShaderUtils and FileUtils Background renderable: Background image is visible when running the code Background scrolls some: Background scrolls (though not completely right)